 In bullish periods, speculation feeds on itself, and investors construct elaborate “castles in the air,” bidding prices up on the expectation that enthusiasm will continue to build.

 The shrewd player in this game attempts to identify the stocks the crowd will find attractive before the crowd does, buying in early and selling when sentiment peaks.
-This line of thinking leads naturally to what is sometimes called the greater fool theory: the price paid for a stock matters less than the certainty that someone else, a greater fool, will be willing to pay even more for it later.
+This line of thinking leads naturally to what is sometimes called the greater fool theory: the price paid for a stock is less important than the certainty that someone else, a greater fool, will be willing to pay even more for it later.
 It is a strategy that can work brilliantly in the short term and disastrously when the music stops.

 History offers no shortage of examples the consequences of unchecked speculation.
 Time and again, markets have inflated beyond any rational justification, only to collapse and leave losses.
 Examining these episodes reveals patterns that repeat with consistency across centuries and asset classes.